What is RCS messaging and how to use it in conversational messaging?

 Welcome to the era of Rich Communication Services (RCS).
 First released in 2008, RCS has since redefined how more than a billion Android users stay connected.

-And now, after years of campaigning by industry regulators and leading mobile brands like Google and Samsung, the successor to SMS is finally coming to iPhones where Apple support RCS as part of their iOS 18 release in September.
+And now, after years of campaigning by industry regulators and leading mobile brands like Google and Samsung, the successor to SMS is finally coming to iPhones where Apple now supports RCS as part of their iOS 18 release in September.
 This means iPhone and Android users can engage in seamless cross-platform multimedia messaging—no additional apps required.
 This update will make RCS messaging available to more than 1.5 billion new users, making it the ideal time to join the conversation by adding it to your brand’s omnichannel messaging strategy.

 rcs-chat-global-statistics